benber86/curve-blog/content/posts/gho-users/index.md

     </div>
 </div>

-At first glance, from the chart on the left, it might seem that GHO minters are more likely to experience a liquidation (10%) compared to other AAVE users (8%) and might therefore be less risk averse.
+At the first glance, from the chart on the left, it might seem that GHO minters are more likely to experience a liquidation (10%) compared to other Aave users (8%) and might therefore be less risk averse.
-However, when further breaking down the numbers, we see that most GHO users who experienced liquidations are those who had previously borrowed on AAVE v2 or v3.
+However, when further breaking down the numbers, we see that most GHO users who experienced liquidations are those who had previously borrowed on Aave v2 or v3.
 That they've experienced more liquidations simply reflects the fact that they've spent more time on the platform.

 When we look at asset specific loans (right), we see instead that **GHO denominated loans are less likely to be liquidated (6%) compared to other major stablecoins like USDC (8%) and USDT (9%).**
 For comparison, on [Curve's lending platform](https://crvusd.curve.fi/#/ethereum) hard liquidations for crvUSD borrowers are closer to 10%, with some variation per market.

-That crypto denominated loans have lower liquidation rates overall simply reflects market conditions since the launch of AAVE v3.
-Crypto assets have mostly lost value, making their borrowers less likely to be liquidated compared to users who borrowed stablecoins with crypto assets as collateral.
+The lower liquidation rates for crypto-denominated loans can largely be attributed to market conditions since the launch of Aave v3.
+As crypto assets have generally decreased in value, borrowers of these assets are less likely to face liquidation compared to those who have borrowed stablecoins using volatile assets as collateral.

-Looking at the present state of the market and the distribution of user health scores, GHO users are not significantly different from other asset borrowers with an **1.67 median health score** and a similar distribution:
+Looking at the present state of the market and the distribution of user health scores, GHO users are not significantly different from other asset borrowers with a **1.67 median health score** and similar distribution:

 <script src="https://unpkg.com/@sgratzl/chartjs-chart-boxplot@3"></script>
 <script src="../../js/gho-users/health-violin.js"></script>